What Price Porky

 What Price Porky is a 1938 Warner Bros.
 Looney Tunes cartoon directed by Bob Clampett.
 The cartoon was released on February 26, 1938, and stars Porky Pig and Daffy Duck.

+The film is a war comedy, depicting a war between chickens and ducks over food supplies.

 Plot

 When Porky goes to feed his hens and chickens, a group of ducks steal the corn he sets out.
 After sending a document filled with insults from the ducks' "ducktator" (Daffy Duck, a.k.a.
 "General Quacko"), war erupts between the chickens and the ducks.
 Newborn chicks form battalions from the moment they hatch, with the chickens digging trenches.
 The ducks goose-step in the marsh, saluting their general, as they use swans and geese as battlecarriers and airplanes.
 Porky manages to turn the tide with a machine gun improvised from a wringer washer and a bag of corn.

 Production notes

 The copyright date in the opening credits reads 1937.

 Home media

-What Price Porky is available on the DVD release of The Dawn Patrol, the Looney Tunes Golden Collection Volume 5, Disc 4 and the Porky Pig 101, Disc 2.
+What Price Porky is available on the DVD release of The Dawn Patrol, Looney Tunes Golden Collection Volume 5, Disc 4 and Porky Pig 101, Disc 2.